What Is TECL? Direxion Daily Technology Bull 3X Shares

 TECL seeks to deliver 3x the DAILY return of the Technology Select Sector Index, achieving its leverage primarily through swaps rather than by owning the stocks directly.
 Because the fund resets its leverage every day, returns compound and can DECAY over multi-day periods, so its performance over weeks or months can differ dramatically from 3x the index.
 It is a short-term trading instrument, NOT a buy-and-hold investment.
 Expect extreme volatility and the potential for large, rapid losses.

-TECL is issued by Direxion and tracks Seeks 300% (3x) of the daily performance of the Technology Select Sector Index, so a single ticker gives you the whole basket of underlying holdings weighted by the index's methodology rather than by any active stock-picking.
+TECL is issued by Direxion and tracks Seeks 300% (3x) of the daily performance of the Technology Select Sector Index, so a single ticker gives you the whole portfolio of underlying holdings weighted by the index's methodology rather than by any active stock-picking.

 TECL is weighted toward its largest constituents.
 As of early 2026, the top holdings are: